Graduate Students' Corner

 Thesis and possibly academic publication or presentations.

-Telfer Travel Fund for PhD Students (Grad-SMTF)
+Telfer Travel Fund for MSc and PhD Students (Grad-SMTF)

 Academic Project Fund - Graduate Students' Association of the University of Ottawa (GSAÉD)

 If you participate in conferences, round tables or field trips as a graduate student, GSAÉD may contribute financially depending on the overall cost and the total amount of funding from other sources.

 Visit the GSAÉD website for more information on the Academic Project Fund .